thoughtspot/thoughtspot_rest_api_v1_python/README.md

 Following REST API principles, many of the endpoints themselves are the same but use different HTTP verbs to achieve different actions.
 The TSRestApiV1 methods distinguish these following the naming pattern of {fixed_endpoint_separated_by_underscores}_{http_verb} i.e. `POST /group/{groupid}/users` becomes `group_users_post()` while the PUT version of the same endpoint becomes `group_users_put()`

 ### Metadata operations
-`GET /group/` and `GET /user/` are equivalent to using `metadata/listobjectheaders`, they are just convenience methods to get the same exact result.
+`GET /group/` and `GET /user/` are equivalent to using `metadata/listobjectheaders`, they are just convenience methods to get the same exact result, with ability to filter directly by name.
 However, there are additional endpoints that provide more specific information that is difficult to determine otherwise.

 `GET /group/listuser/{groupid}`, `GET /group/{groupid}/users/` , `GET /group/{groupid}/groups`, and `GET /user/{userid}/groups` each give a specific insight into the relationship between groups and users, starting from an individual group or user's perspective.
 They can save a huge amount of time when auditing how your system is configured or why certain privileges / access control is working in a particular way.

+For example, if you want to know the set of users assigned to a group, you would do:

+    group_name = 'Group A'
+    group = ts.group_get(name=group_name)
+    group_guid = group['header']['id']
+    users_in_group = ts.group_users_get(group_guid=group_guid)
+    for user in users_in_group:
+        # do something with user headers

 ### CRUD operations
 As much as possible, the parameters within the endpoints or as part of the POST/PUT bodies have been mapped directly to methods with arguments matching the definitions in the documentation.
 Differences may occur such as using `guid` in place of `id` per Python's spec, or making arguments plural or singular when the API argument is named the opposite way.